-You can group layers to help organize the content in maps or scenes.
-The layers in a group layer, called sublayers, can be of the same type or of many types.
+A group layer is an assortment of layers and tables organized as a group in the Contents pane in maps or scenes.
+Layers within a group layer are called sublayers and can be of the same type or many types.
 For example, a raster layer and feature layer can exist side by side in a group layer.
 In maps with hundreds of layers representing different types of data, grouping layers makes data sensible and easy to use, especially when sharing maps and projects.

 To determine whether a layer is a group layer, expand its name in the Contents pane.
 When expanded, its contents (if any) are indented to the right.